Updated: December 11, 2018

 Everything changed when I met a friend for coffee one afternoon.
 I mentioned to him that I was contemplating on joining another company by next year because I heard that it pays good there.

 He showed a lack of enthusiasm towards my plan and said that I should instead learn how invest.
 He then introduced me to the different types of income and the importance of having passive income.

 The Different Types of Income

-In a broad sense, there are three types of income which a person can generate: earned, portfolio and passive.
-Any money which go into our pockets can generally be categorized under one of these three.
+In a broad sense, there are three types of income which a person can generate: earned, portfolio, and passive.
+Any money, which goes into our pockets can generally be categorized under one of these three.

 How important is passive income?

 The amount of money we get from earned and portfolio income are dependent on our physical presence, skills, talents and knowledge.
 If we get sick, become inefficient or if the things we know become obsolete, then our earnings will stop or decrease.

 However, passive income can continuously generate cashflow independent of our human limitations.
 It can financially provide for you and the next generations of your family.

 The good news is that all of us have the power to create unlimited streams of passive income.
 It is just a matter of patience, perseverance and passion.
 It is the key to long-term wealth.